breeatoomey/newity-case-study/README.md

 **Application list (`/`).** All 60 applications in a sortable, filterable table.
 Defaults to stalled-first, then application date descending — the team-lead's triage need is on top by default.
 Filter chips for "Stalled only" and per-processor.
 Each row shows a completeness gauge (received vs pending docs, percentage, color-tiered bar) and a stalled badge with human-readable reasons ("5 docs pending >14d · 1 expired doc").

 **Application detail (`/applications/[id]`).** Drill into a single application.
 Inline-editable status dropdowns and notes inputs.
-Display-only date received (with future-date masking) and expiration date (with three-tier visual urgency).
+Display-only date received and expiration date (with three-tier visual urgency).
 All edits persist to `localStorage` and propagate back to the list view.

 **Expiring soon (`/expiring-soon`).** Cross-application triage of every document expiring in the next 30 days or already expired.
 Selection is driven by `expiration_date`, not status — so an Approved doc expiring in 5 days still appears here.
 That's the whole point.